THE Hong Kong Stewards’ Cup is a Group 1 race held every January at Sha Tin.

 Best Hong Kong Stewards’ Cup bookmakers

-All of the bookmakers listed below offer markets for the Hong Kong Stewards’ Cup, but only a few of them offer early markets.
+All of the bookmakers listed below offer markets for the Hong Kong Stewards’ Cup.

 Recent Hong Kong Stewards’ Cup winners